• Skip to primary navigation

 Limit Third-Party Applications

 Reduce third-party scripts for sending and receiving data from websites.
-The third-party applications (TPA) use outside tools and require more downloading time.
+The Third-party applications (TPA) use outside tools and require more downloading time.

 You can check page speed by removing applications one by one and overserving the loading speed.
 Sometimes many unwanted apps only add delay time to the webpage, which you can remove.